Marjorie Prime: Plot

 Later on Tess and Marjorie are sitting on the couch talking.
 It is soon revealed that Marjorie has died and Tess is talking to a Prime version of Marjorie; Jon recommended the Prime Program for his wife to help her cope with the death of her mother.
 Tess remains highly skeptical of the Prime program, especially because Marjorie Prime is constantly smiling and appears to be too understanding to truly impersonate Marjorie's real personality.
 This leads Tess to realize she has chosen the aged version of her mother because this is the version she still has things she needs to say to.
-Meanwhile, in a flashback to when Walter was alive, he and Marjorie are sitting on the couch watching the nightly news, which shows “The Gates”, an art exhibit by Christo and Jean-Claude that ran in Central Park during February 2005.
-As was explained in an earlier scene, this is shortly after Walter and Marjorie's son, Damian, kills Toni II and commits suicide.
+Meanwhile, in a flashback to when Walter was alive, he and Marjorie are sitting on the couch watching the nightly news, which shows “The Gates,” an art exhibit by Christo and Jeanne-Claude that was installed in New York City's Central Park in February 2005.
+As was explained in an earlier scene, this was shortly after Walter and Marjorie's son, Damian, killed Toni II and committed suicide.
 Walter and Marjorie become emotional and embrace one another.

-Sometime later, Jon is talking to Tess in the living room.
-It is then revealed it is a Prime version of her; a year has passed and Tess, apparently still unable to deal with Marjorie's death, had hanged herself during a vacation in Madagascar.
-Jon brings Tess' granddaughter to meet Tess Prime because she never met the real Tess while she was alive due to Tess' estrangement from her daughter.
+Sometime later, Jon is talking to what is revealed to be a Prime version of Tess in the living room; a year has passed, and Tess, apparently still unable to deal with Marjorie's death, had hanged herself during a vacation in Madagascar.
+Jon brings Tess' granddaughter to meet Tess Prime because she never met the real Tess while she was alive, due to Tess' estrangement from her daughter.

 Years later, Tess' granddaughter is grown up and Jon is very old.
 In the house's living room, Walter Prime, Marjorie Prime, and Tess Prime talk about the old days, reliving old memories.
-They discuss a memory of the dog Toni, believing Tess was the one who picked him out.
+They discuss a memory of the dog Toni II, believing Tess was the one who picked him out.
 Walter tells them that Tess didn't pick Toni: Damian did.
-He picked her because she looked like their old dog, also named Toni, who died before Tess was born and whom she never knew existed.
-After hearing the story, Marjorie and Tess can remember Damian too.
-As Walter apologizes for saddening them, Marjorie responds by saying the only thing she can think of is "how nice that we could love somebody".
+He picked her because she looked like their previous dog, also named Toni, who died before Tess was born and whom she never knew existed.
+After hearing the story, Marjorie Prime and Tess Prime can remember Damian too.
+As Walter Prime apologizes for making them sad with his story, Marjorie Prime responds by saying the only thing she can think of is "how nice that we could love somebody".